-Libya has now experienced forms of civil conflict for more than five years.
-In early 2011 Muammar Gadhafi threatened to annihilate those protesting against his rule, as part of the Arab Spring flaring across the North Africa and Middle East region.
-NATO forces intervened, initially to protect civilians in Benghazi.
-Rebel movements emerged throughout the country, setting a later precedent for urban or regional militias controlling small territories.
+Libya has now experienced forms of civil conflict for more than six years.
+In early 2011 Muammar Gadhafi threatened to annihilate those protesting against his rule, as the Arab Spring flared across the North Africa and Middle East region.
+NATO forces intervened to protect civilians in Benghazi, paving the way for the regime change.
+Rebel movements emerged throughout the country, setting a precedent for urban or regional militias controlling small territories.
 Tripoli fell to National Transitional Council (NTC) forces in August 2011 and Gadhafi was killed in October.

 Post-Gadhafi Libya has been highly politically unstable, while the security situation is correspondingly fragmented.
 An elected General National Congress (GNC) assumed political control from the NTC in August 2012.
 GNC fissures soon became apparent, and it was unable to create a new constitution.
-But when a new legislative body, the Council of Deputies (CoD), was proposed to take over from the GNC in elections in June 2014, the GNC declared a continuing mandate for itself, refusing to recognise the CoD.
+But when a new legislative body, the House of Representatives (HoR), was proposed to take over from the GNC after the June 2014 elections, the GNC declared a continuing mandate for itself, refusing to recognise the HoR.
 Armed supporters of the GNC occupied Tripoli and the new parliament fled to Tobruk.

 Since mid-2014 Libya has been torn apart by conflicts between different armed groups, which can be broadly categorised into three groups:

 - Jihadist factions, which are engaged in frequent violent incidents and include the Islamic State, also known as ISIS or ISIL (which took control of Derna and Sirte before being ejected by rival militias); and al-Qaeda in the Islamic Maghreb (AQIM), based in southern Libya, in particular along the porous southern borders.